pagkly/Zed/Investopedia/Investing/Debenture.md

 ### Are debentures risky investments?

 Because debentures are debt securities, they tend to be less risky that investing in the same company's common stock or preferred shares.
 Debenture holders would also be considered more senior and take priority over those other types of investments in the case of bankruptcy.
-Because these debts are not backed by any collateral, however, they are inherently riskier than secured debts.
-Therefore, these may carry relatively higher interest rates than otherwise similar bonds from the same issuer that are backed by collateral.
+Because these debts are not backed by any [[Collateral]], however, they are inherently riskier than secured debts.
+Therefore, these may carry relatively higher interest rates than otherwise similar bonds from the same issuer that are backed by [[Collateral]].

 In fact, strictly speaking, a U.S. Treasury bond and a U.S. Treasury bill are both debentures.
-They are not secured by collateral, yet they are considered risk-free securities.
+They are not secured by [[Collateral]], yet they are considered risk-free securities.

 ### How are debentures structured?